hellmarbecker/blog/_posts/2022-02-21-visualizing-geospatial-data-in-imply-pivot.markdown

 ## Loading the Data into Pivot

+Let's first generate the Geohash dimension in Pivot on the fly.

 Create a SQL cube from your data in Pivot.

 In order to visualize the data on a map, use the new `ST_GEOHASH` function which is supplied by `imply_utility_belt`.
 It takes three parameters: